Latest update May 23rd, 2022 2:03 PM

 When we say marketing, we are not just focused on the ad campaigns alone.
 It also involves content development and email marketing among others.
 Because campaigns require a lot of great content, businesses have turned to copywriting services like Daily Posts for high quality content/content management, as well as SEO specialists like Yoast for their PPC/SEO magic.
 There are lots of agencies bringing their skills and experience to help other organisations achieve the desired results from their overall marketing efforts.

 Every organisation wants to yield returns on their marketing.
-The best way to achieve this is by leveraging as much data as possible to enable you to provide a more targeted marketing effort and make the most informed marketing decisions.
+The best way to achieve this is by leveraging as much data as possible to enable you to provide a more targeted marketing effort and make the most informed marketing decisions, from price benchmarking, selecting promotions to best product placement.
 With the huge amount of unstructured data waiting to be tapped, marketers and businesses in general are sitting on a digital gold mine.
 Thanks to Big Data, we have begun to scratch the surface of the marketing potentials, but we’re not there yet.
 So, let’s look at ways you as a marketer can take advantage of Big Data in your efforts to grow your customer base:

 Customers use different device types for interaction and transactions across various platforms, with different payment methods, across different locations.
 Viewing these data in silos will yield very little in the way of results.
 However, combining both the internal and external data sources will produce valuable insights into customer patterns.